nottomcline/ai-assistant/README.md

     if you're speaking or not, you can also use your own VAD, but I'm to dump to know how.
 The VAD can be "activated" and "deactivated" in the `session.update`/ `session.create` event by using (`turn_detection: {something: something}`) or not using (`turn_detection: None`) the `turn_detection` object.
+-   when you're trying to use some fancy "local" transcription Model (like `faster-whisper`), note that you have to have a "highend PC" to actually be faster than openAI's Whisper Model.
+If you have a shitty pc like me I would prefere using the API, but if you're a game and have a highend PC you could try the local library `faster-whisper`